 In-plant alliances are of special interest to multinational corporations.
-First, working arrangements are tailored to the company’s needs.
+First, working arrangements are tailored to the company's needs.
 Second, performance can be measured and compared within the company.
-Third, with a shift of responsibility for and accountability of labor costs to business units, information from performance comparisons was used to pressure works councils to concede to deviations from sectoral bargaining standards .
+Third, with a shift of responsibility for and accountability of labor costs to business units, information from performance comparisons has been used to pressure works councils to concede to deviations from sectoral bargaining standards .

 Partnerships or conflicts

 The in-plant alliances in Germany exemplify a partnership between employers and employees.
 Acting as co-managers, union representatives gain additional power and responsibilities at the firm level.
 But political conflicts are created because some firms do not reach the employment objectives agreed on in the respective alliance .

 In general, restructuring a company comes mostly from management in response to an imminent economic crisis or with the aim of increasing the company's competitiveness.
 Thus, the bargaining power of works councils seems to be relatively weak and gives management leeway for wage moderation to preserve employment during an economic crisis.
 The negotiation of such contracts seems less confrontational than US-type concession bargaining, with union-busting and avoidance strategies often associated with in-plant alliances, and job security not always exchanged for employee concessions.